AASTU • Capstone Project • Group 78

 The Solution

 A smart storage system that processes sensor data via Arduino/ESP32.
-When thresholds are breached, relays operate exhaust systems to regulate air, reducing wastage and saving energy.

 System Features